 - Screw the cap with the loaded bowl onto the bottle.

-- Spark your lighter and slowly pull the bottle out of the water until there is roughly 1-2 inches left underwater.
+- Spark your lighter and slowly pull the bottle out of the water until there is roughly 1-2 inches, or 2.54 to 5 centimeters, left underwater.

 - Remove the cap and place your mouth on the top of the bottle.

 - Move the bottle toward the bottom of the bucket while inhaling all of the smoke.